madmann91/bvh/README.md

 This library provides the following traversal algorithms:

  - `bvh::SingleRayTraversal`: A traversal algorithm optimized for single rays.
-    Rays are classified by octant, to make the ray-box test more efficient, the order of traversal is chosen such that the closest node is taken first, the ray-box test does not use divisions, and uses FMA instructions when possible.
+    Rays are classified by octant, to make the ray-box test more efficient.
+The traversal order is such that the closest node is taken first.
+The ray-box test does not use divisions, and uses FMA instructions when possible.

 Traversal algorithms can work in two modes: closest intersection, or any intersection (for shadow rays, usually around 20% faster).